 Early Season vs Race Season

 Early in the season, the priority of your interval workouts should be on building your engine.
-Work on technique during your long, easy Zone 1 sessions.
+Work on your technique during the long, easy Zone 1 sessions.
 Create the best possible conditions (including terrain choice) for a given workout to gain the maximum benefits for the time you spend.
-Just like you wouldn’t do Zone 4 intervals using your powder ski gear, you wouldn’t want to choose terrain that prevents you from keeping the required intensity or speed.
+Just like you wouldn’t do Zone 4 intervals using your powder ski gear, you don’t want to choose terrain that prevents you from keeping the required intensity or speed.

 As your season progresses and your goal races are approaching, design your workouts around the demands of those races.
 Unless you want to be a pure vertical race specialist, you will need to develop your technical skills while you are breathing heavily and your balance is compromised.
 Besides, the technical aspects are what makes skimo so appealing and interesting.